-Rimini is the capital of Italian seaside tourism and nightlife – it's one of Italy's most popular beach resorts and one of the largest in Europe.
-It has 15km of fine sandy beach with top-rate bathing facilities.
+Rimini is the capital of Italian seaside tourism and nightlife – it's one of Italy's most popular beach resorts and one of the largest and most famous in Europe.
+It has 15km of fine sandy beach with excellent bathing facilities.
 The seaside promenade is lined with restaurants, bars, hotels, and nightclubs.
 The city itself has an interesting historic center, Roman ruins, and museums.
 Film director Federico Fellini was from Rimini and is still honored here.

 Rimini is on Italy's east coast, about 200 miles south of Venice, on the Adriatic Sea.
 It's in the Emilia-Romagna region of northern Italy (see Emilia-Romagna Map).
 Nearby locations include Ravenna, the city of mosaics, the Republic of San Marino, and Le Marche region.